noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlGn is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Dark2 is 8
 #> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the